 NDAs, like many other contracts, can contain a wide array of provisions.
 If the NDA stipulates that the employer has a right to access private communications and the employee willingly signs it, then the employer may be able to review private communications on demand — assuming no state law exists that supersedes the NDA’s terms.

 Second, Reiffert recommends you look at the employment laws of your state.
-The NDA may not have any provisions that afford the employer on-demand review of private messages, but if you operate in an at-will employment state — meaning that, absent contractual provisions, an employer can terminate an employee at will and without cause — an employer can demand to see the communications.
+The NDA may not have any provisions that afford the employer on-demand review of private messages, but if you operate in an at-will employment state — meaning that, absent contractual provisions, or specific laws to the contrary an employer can terminate an employee at will and without cause — an employer can demand to see the communications.